Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 The second step is repeated until user gets tired of scrolling or some scrolling limit is exceeded.
 The name "infinite scrolling" refers to the way the list seems to be infinite - user can just keep on scrolling and new items keep on appearing on the list.

 Let's have a look how this work in practice using the Apollo Client's `useQuery` hook.
 Apollo Client has a great [documentation](https://www.apollographql.com/docs/react/data/pagination/#cursor-based) on implementing the cursor based pagination.
-Let's implement infinite scrolling for the reviewed repository list as an example.
+Let's implement infinite scrolling for the reviewed repositories list as an example.

 First, we need to know when user has reached the end of the list.
-Luckily, the `FlatList` component has a prop [onReachEnd](https://reactnative.dev/docs/flatlist#onendreached), which will call the provided function once the user has scrolled to the last item on the list.
+Luckily, the `FlatList` component has a prop [onEndReached](https://reactnative.dev/docs/flatlist#onendreached), which will call the provided function once the user has scrolled to the last item on the list.
 You can change how early the `onEndReach` callback is called using the [onEndReachedThreshold](https://reactnative.dev/docs/flatlist#onendreachedthreshold) prop.
 Alter the `RepositoryList` component's `FlatList` component so that it calls a function once the end of the list is reached:

 ```javascript
 export const RepositoryListContainer = ({